tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/SDK 下载/发布日志（Web）_intl_en.md

 **Bugs fixed**

 - Fixed the 1005 reconnection error of WebSocket signaling channels.
-- Fixed issue with downstream packet loss rate reporting.
+- Fixed the issue with the reporting of downstream packet loss rate.

 ## Version 4.3.1 Released on November 23, 2019